FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

 ## Create or modify a CFTFOLDER object

 The act of starting Transfer CFT causes Transfer CFT to check for and reload configuration changes.
-Alternatively, you can dynamically execute the <span class="code">CFTUTIL RECONFIG type=FOLDER</span> command to check and reload the configuration.
+Alternatively, you can dynamically execute the `CFTUTIL RECONFIG type=FOLDER` command to check and reload the configuration.

 Upon reloading, if there are any modified configuration parameters or detected errors in the new configuration, Transfer CFT records these in the log.
 Additionally, Transfer CFT verifies that the updated configuration is compatible with the contents of the current directories.